What was it like backpacking in Cambodia in the early ’90s?

 Cambodia’s lack of accommodation combined with a late evening arrival did not make for a good combo and even the moto drivers didn’t have any suggestions.
 We had met a Dutch guy on the train who joined us in search of somewhere to stay and he got talking to some Dutch UNTAC soldiers who ultimately invited us all to kip on the floor in the large room in which they had been billeted.
 I have no idea where in the city it was but we were very grateful and slept well under the circumstances.

 The following morning, we got up early and spent what seemed an eternity negotiating with a pick-up truck driver in order to get to Siem Reap.
 By 7am we were on our way.
 The road was in pretty terrible condition and we spent most of the 11 hours standing up in the back of the truck (where we were all located) rather than sitting down as it was the more comfortable option.

 National Highway 6 between Battambang and Siem Reap – October 1992

 We spent a whole week exploring the temples of Angkor (and mustering up the energy for the journey back to Phnom Penh).
-The entrance fee in 1992 was a ridiculous US$200 per person for a seven-day pass (a more reasonable US$60 today) but there were no ten-lane payment counters back then and nobody seemed interested in collecting our cash so we ended up not paying it.
+The entrance fee in 1992 was a ridiculous US$200 per person for a seven-day pass (it’s a more reasonable US$72 these days (2019 price) but there were no ten-lane payment counters back then and nobody seemed interested in collecting our cash so we ended up not paying anything.
 I admit we never entered via the conventional route but took our scooters off-road a little and waved and smiled at any security guards that we passed.
 It would be rather smug of me to wax lyrical about how we had the temples to ourselves and hardly saw another tourist for the whole week but what else can I say – we did have the temples to ourselves and we rarely saw another tourist – sorry!

 Angkor Wat in 1992